srijanishere/srijanishere/README.md

 Hi, I’m Srijan Bandyopadhyay<br>
 👀 I’m a front-end developer and a CS undergrad studying in Kolkata, IN<br>
 🌱 I’m currently learning and improving my web development skills and trying to work on various projects<br>
-💞️ I want to collaborate on new and unique designs and explore all my creativity options properly<br>
+💞️ I want to collaborate on new and unique designs and explore my creativity<br>
 🌍 I look forward on working on more improved designs and hope to contribute my ideas for a good cause<br>
 ⚡ Fun fact : I am huge fan of unique designs so if you ever want to impress me you know where to start<br>
 💻 E-Mail :<a href="https://mail.google.com/mail/u/0/#inbox?compose=VpCqJVFNWlwVjsCpbSkknXsLQKmXJnBtwBPMDqgHVDZZfgBVFZHKRPqkSHSdvWbDmgZSxbv" alt="email" target="_blank">&nbsp;banerjee.srijan2001@gmail.com</a><br>